Creating Functions

 OUTPUT

-And we can see val_in_IIU saved in our workspace.
+And we can see val_in_inf saved in our workspace.

 Writing your own conversion function

-We’d like a function that reverses the conversion of AIU to IIU.
-Re-arrange the conversion formula and write a function called inflammation_IIU_to_AIU that converts inflammation measued in IIU to inflammation measured in AIU.
+We’d like a function that reverses the conversion of Swellocity to Inflammatons.
+Re-arrange the conversion formula and write a function called inflammation_inf_to_swell that converts inflammation measued in Inflammatons to inflammation measured in Swellocity.

 Remember to save your function definition in a file with the required name, start the file with the function definition line, followed by the function body, ending with the end keyword.